jordicollcaballero/HCORAP/README.md

 ```
 which generates an encoding using the MaxSAT version of DIMACS standard, version post-2022 edition of the MaxSAT evaluation described [here](https://maxsat-evaluations.github.io/2022/rules.html#input).

 The instance is written to standard output channel.
-If, for instance, saved to a file named `instance.wcnf`, it can be solved e.g. with WMaxCDCL by running:
+If, for instance, saved to a file named `instance.wcnf`, it can be solved with an off-the-shelf MaxSAT solver, e.g. with WMaxCDCL, by running:

 ```sh
 wmaxcdcl_static instance.wcnf